The purpose of this site is to function as an

 Some teams use the technique of predesignating which way each man will move

 after entering a room.
-For example.
-First man always goes left, the second
+For example, First man always goes left.
+The second

-always goes right, or vice a versa.
+always goes right, or vice versa.

 The path of least resistance